awsdocs/aws-iot-docs/iotfleethubguide/aws-iot-monitor-admin-work-with-apps-create.md

    When you're done managing and reviewing your fleet indexing settings, choose **Next**\.

 1. On the **Configure application** page, in the **Application role** section, create a new service role or select an existing service role\.
-Your Fleet Hub for AWS IoT Device Management web application assumes this role when it uses Fleet Hub for AWS IoT Device Management resources\.
+Your Fleet Hub web application assumes this role when it uses Fleet Hub resources\.
 Federated users have the same permissions as the role when they use the web application\.

    If you create a new role, the role name must begin with the following string: `AWSIotFleetHub_random_string`\.

-   To see the permissions that your Fleet Hub for AWS IoT Device Management web application needs, choose **View role details**\.
+   To see the permissions that your Fleet Hub web application needs, choose **View role details**\.
 This opens a window that shows you the policy document that the service applies to any new role that you create from this page\.
 If you select an existing role, make sure that it has the permissions that are in this policy document\.

 1. On the **Configure application** page, in the **Application properties** section, enter a name for your application\.
 Optionally, you can also enter an application description\.